GavinMendelGleason/blog/entries/big_data_terminusdb.md

 # Big Data and TerminusDB
-## How we loaded 18 billion triples into TerminusDB
+## How we loaded 17 billion triples into TerminusDB

+Recently at TerminusDB, at the behest of someone in our community, we decided to do a large ingest, the OpenAlex Authors collection.
+Amazingly, we found that after ingest, not only did we have a dataset with 17 billion triples, but when we compared to MongoDB, our database is smaller, and much better indexed.
+You can basically search starting from anywhere, in any direction quickly.

+## Big Data is not always needed

 When TerminusDB was first getting started, we did a project to load information about the Polish economy into a giant knowledge graph.
 The